 Moving home does not always mean having to change your GP surgery.

 Please ensure that you complete a Change of Contact Information Form if you move or even change your mobile phone number.
-This will ensure that our records are kept up to date and will also reduce the risk of you being accidently removed from our patient list.
+This will ensure that our records are kept up to date and will also reduce the risk of you being accidentally removed from our patient list.